elusivecodes/FrostCore/README.md

 **Unique**

-Remove duplicate elements in an Array.
+Remove duplicate elements in an array.

 - `array` is an Array you wish to remove duplicates from.